You of Little Faith April 10, 2012

 Doing something else February 7, 2011

-Posted by clintcarter in Church Planting, God.1 comment so far
+Posted by clintcarter in Church Planting, God.

 This is a good place to be.
 I’ve been here before, but I’ve definitely been other places.